Maiolino-Au/ProgrAppBioinfo_Exam/README.md

-# Programming Apprroaches for Bioinformatics Exam
+# Programming Approaches for Bioinformatics Exam
 Maiolino Aurelio - June 2025 \
 Exam of the course Programming Apprroaches for Bioinformatics